couchbase/indexing/secondary/docs/design/markdown/index_manager.md

 ## IndexManager

-IndexManager is the component that co-ordinate other components - like projector, query, indexer and local-indexer nodes during bootstrap, rollback, reconnection, local-indexer-restart etc.
+IndexManager is the component that co-ordinate other components - like projector, query, indexer nodes during bootstrap, rollback, reconnection, local-indexer-restart etc.

 Since rest of the system depends on IndexManager for both normal operation and for failure recovery, restart etc. it can end up becoming single-point-of failure within the system.
-To avoid this, multiple instance of IndexManager will be running on different nodes, where one of them will be elected as master and others will act as replica to the current master.
+To avoid this, multiple instance of IndexManager will be running on different nodes, where one of them will be elected as master, called Index-Coordinator, and others will act as replica, called Index-Coordinator-Replica, to the current master.

-During system execution an instance of _IndexManager_ will reside in each index node.
-One of the instance will be picked as master, called _Index-Coordinator_, that will assume responsibilities to co-ordinate other components.
-Remaining instances will be called as _Index-Coordinator-Replica_ which will act as a replica for master to avoid single point of failure.

-From now on we will refer to each instance of IndexManager as a node.
+### StateContext

+State context acts as the reference point for rest of the system.
+Typically it contains fields to manage index DDLs, topology, event-publisher etc.
+Several API will be exposed by Index-Coordinator to update StateContext or portion of StateContext.

 ### scope of IndexManager

 1. handle scan and query request from client SDKs and N1QL clients.
 2. co-operate with Index-Coordinator to generate stable scan.
+3. co-operate with ns-server for master election and master notification.

 ### scope of Index-Coordinator

+1. save and restore StateContext from persistent storage.
+2. hand-shake with local-indexer-nodes confirming the topology for each index.
-1.  process index DDLs.
+3. process index DDLs.
-2.  manage distribution topology, partitions and slices across the cluster.
-3.  broadcast topology updates across the cluster.
+4. for new index, generate a topology based on,
+   * administrator supplied configuration.
+   * list of local-indexer-nodes and load handled by each of them.
-4.  index replication and re-balance.
+5. co-ordinate index re-balance.
+6. generate and publish persistence timestamps to local-indexer-nodes.
+   * maintain a history of persistence timestamps for each bucket.
+7. replicate changes in StateContext to other Index-Coordinator-Replica.
-5.  add, delete topics in pub-sub. subscribe, un-subscribe nodes from topics, optionally based on predicates.
+8. add, delete topics in pub-sub. subscribe, un-subscribe nodes from topics, optionally based on predicates.
-6.  provide network API for other components to access index-metadata, index topology and publish-subscribe framework.
+9. provide network API to other components to access index-metadata, index topology and publish-subscribe framework.
-7.  generate restart timestamp for upr-reconnection.
+10. generate restart timestamp for upr-reconnection.
-8.  negotiation with UPR producer for failover-log and restart sequence number.
+11. negotiation with UPR producer for failover-log and restart sequence number.
-9.  create rollback context and update rollback context based on how rollback evolves within the system.
+12. create rollback context for kv-rollback and update rollback context based on how rollback evolves within the system.
-10. generate stability timestamps for purpose of query and rollback. co-ordinate with every indexer-node to generate stability snapshots.

-### scope of Index-Coordinator-Replica

-1. to maintain a replica of Index-Coordinator state.
-2. to take part in master election.
-3. scope of IndexManager is applicable to Index-Coordinator replica as well.

 ### scope of ns-server